Germany men's national basketball team: German reunification

 After the fall of the Berlin Wall in 1989, and the reunification of Germany in 1990, a unified Germany national team qualified for its first tournament at the 1992 Olympic Games.
 With FIBA lifting their rule that prevented NBA players from competing in international competitions, veterans Detlef Schrempf and Uwe Blab were able to represent the national team for the first time since 1985.

 Being placed in Group A at the competition, Germany earned their first victory against hosts Spain 83–74.
 After barely escaping with a win in their second game versus Angola 63–64, the team were up against the juggernauts of the event to that point in the United States.
 However, Germany was heavily defeated by the famed "Dream Team" 111–68.
 After the loss, the national team dropped their next two games of the group stage, but secured their spot into the quarter-finals.
 There, Germany lost against the Unified team representing the former Soviet Union 83–76, to finish out the tournament in the classification round.

 At EuroBasket 1993, Germany entered the tournament as hosts.
 After Detlef Schrempf retired from international competition following the prior Olympics, expectations for the team heading toward the event were tempered.
 However, Germany quickly impressed, as they made it all the way to the quarter-finals to defeat Spain 77–79 in overtime to reach the semis for the first time.
 After a 76–73 win over Greece, the team was a win away from winning it all.
 In the final, Germany won their first European title 71–70 against Russia.
 Additionally, the steady play by Christian Welp during the event earned himself MVP.
-Following Germany's triumph, the FIBA World Cup in 1994, and the next two editions of the EuroBasket (1995, 1997), saw the team fail to make it passed the group stage.
+Following Germany's triumph, the FIBA World Cup in 1994, and the next two editions of the EuroBasket (1995, 1997), saw the team fail to make it past the group stage.